 Criteria: The City's responsibility is to maintain proper segregation of duties for a strong system of internal control.

 Condition: There is a lack of segregation of duties in the City's Finance Office in the cash receipts process, specifically between custody and record-keeping.

 Context: The Water Clerk maintains custody of the assets, via receipts of payments and performance of subsequent deposits, while also recording receipts into the accounting system.
-Beginning in fiscal year 2020 with the retirement of the Accounts Payable Clerk, the City Court Judge also maintains custody of the assets, via receipts of payments and performance of subsequent deposits, while also recording receipts into the accounting system.

 Cause: The small size of the City's staff does not always allow for proper segregation of duties.

 Effect: The possibility exists that cash could be misappropriated and the misappropriation could be concealed by manipulation of the cash receipts duties.

 Recommendation: The City should review its cash receipts process, and consider a separation of receiving payment from recording of the receipts in the accounting system, in order to maintain proper segregation of duties and help to reduce the risk of errors or fraud.

-Management Response: The City Clerk-Treasurer researched templates and internal control policies to see if one can be found and modified to fit the City of Glasgow's needs.
-This is still being compiled.
+Response: The City is starting the process of hiring another person in the office as an administrative assistant and grant writer.